Enhanced Dementia Surveillance Initiative

 - Dementia caregivers

-Project description: The project aims to develop an enhanced dementia surveillance system based on an evidence-informed, multi-faceted and holistic person-centered framework, with contributions from persons living with dementia and their care partners.
-The objective is also to map existing data sources against this framework to identify gaps and to formulate recommendations accordingly.
+Project description: The project aimed to develop an enhanced dementia surveillance system based on an evidence-informed, multi-faceted and holistic person-centered framework, with contributions from persons living with dementia and their care partners.
+The objective was also to map existing data sources against this framework to identify gaps and formulated recommendations accordingly.

 Organization: McMaster University